Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 # Learning objectives

 The key learning objective from this workshop could be simply summarised as:
-_'Provide participants with the ability to develop ML models in PyTorch'_.
+_"Provide participants with the ability to develop ML models in PyTorch"_.

 However, there are a few subtleties that we wish to highlight.
 We go beyond the ability to blindly run downloaded code to: